samturton2/Webscraper-FinalProject/README.md

 `<jenkins server url>/github-webhook/`

 - The ssh pub key is uploaded to the repo, and private key is used in jenkins to monitor any changes on the development branches.
+- Jenkins detects changes and merges with main.